Updated on November 26, 2019 to include links to research and additional resources

 To put it another way, if the soil in one’s entire yard – under the lawn, in and around flower beds and shrubs – were replaced with coal ash, a child in that home would still be exposed to more arsenic from foods in a normal daily diet than from playing in the yard.

-And while the EPA looked at ash elements separately, in the European Union (EU), toxicity tests were conducted on coal ash as a whole – over 40 tests for specific types of toxicity, such as short- and long-term inhalation, short- and long-term ingestion, genetic toxicity, reproductive toxicity and aquatic toxicity.
+And while the EPA looked at ash elements separately as detailed in this article, in the European Union (EU), toxicity tests were conducted on coal ash as a whole – over 40 tests for specific types of toxicity, such as short- and long-term inhalation, short- and long-term ingestion, genetic toxicity, reproductive toxicity and aquatic toxicity.
 All tests showed no adverse effects, and coal ash is classified in the EU as posing no hazard.

 Claims Without Context